 As COPD worsens, the $PaO_2$ can drop below 60 mmHg.
 This level signals respiratory distress to the brain, and it strongly activates the respiratory centers.
 When the $PaO_2$ is below 60 mmHg, a person hyperventilates in an attempt to reverse the hypoxemia by breathing in more air.
 Unfortunately, hyperventilation due to hypoxemia expels too much carbon dioxide from the bloodstream and causes respiratory alkalosis (a pH imbalance in the blood).
-Hypoxemia with alkalosis is found in the middle phase of the course of COPD.
+Hypoxemia with alkalosis is found in the middle phases of COPD.

 In later stages of COPD, the patient does not have the energy to hyperventilate, so carbon dioxide builds up in the blood, with the PaCO2 often reading >50 mmHg.
 Now the hypoxemia is accompanied by hypercapnia, and the patient develops chronic respiratory acidosis, an ominous sign.
-Hypoxemia with acidosis is found in the late phase of the course of COPD (OA, 2021).
+Hypoxemia with acidosis is found in the late phase of COPD (Pagana et al., 2022).